Recipes LAMB & POTATO PIE

 LAMB & POTATO PIE

 Want something that’s easy to make yet tasty enough and way pretty enough for entertaining?
 This lamb and potato pie is the answer!
-Our Cape Herb & Spice Lamb Seasoning grinder add lovely notes of earthy rosemary to what is a heartwarming dinner treat, no matter the season.
+Our Cape Herb & Spice Greek Lemon & Herb Seasoning will ensure it makes for a heartwarming dinner treat, no matter the season.

 - WHAT YOU WILL NEED -